aepod/mcd_presentation_workbook/4a_Switching_Modes.md

 4) Build / Deploy / Post-Deploy

+Currently there is a bug in the build process, you have to manually remove the redis from the app/etc/env.php while running build.
+There are several copies of the env.php to allow for this in the example site.

+       cp app/etc/env.php.build app/etc/env.php
        docker-compose run build cloud-build
+       cp app/etc/env.php.normal app/etc/env.php

+5) Deploy / Post-Deploy

        docker-compose run deploy cloud-deploy
        docker-compose run deploy cloud-post-deploy

-5) (optional) Enable Varnish
+6) (optional) Enable Varnish

        docker-compose run deploy magento-command config:set system/full_page_cache/caching_application 2 --lock-env
        docker-compose run deploy magento-command setup:config:set --http-cache-hosts=varnish

-6) Clear Cache
+7) Clear Cache

        docker-compose run deploy magento-command cache:clean

-7) If Static Content is broken, you may have to restart containers
+8) If Static Content is broken, you may have to restart containers

-       docker-compose run deploy magento-command clean:cache
+       docker-compose restart

 Site should be working in production mode, with most files in read-only mode.